Volunteer Opportunities

 Breeder Caretaker

-Breeder Caretakers for female dogs also welcome litters of puppies!
+Preferably, Breeder Caretakers for female dogs also welcome litters of puppies!
 With support from staff and our whelping program, you would host the litter of puppies for about 7 weeks.
 This includes keeping the puppies’ area clean and stimulating for both mom and her puppies.
-The main goal at this stage is to care for and socialize the puppies until they are ready to start training with their Puppy Starters.
+The main goal at this stage is to care for and socialize the puppies until they are ready to start training with their Puppy Raisers.
 As a Breeder Caretaker, you are the first step in raising confident Service Dogs.

 Learn about the complete volunteer requirements here.